-At Chimerix, we’re on a mission to discover and develop much-needed medicines that protect immunocompromised patients from potentially devastating viral infections.
+At Chimerix, we’re on a mission to discover, develop and commercialize much-needed medicines that improve outcomes for immunocompromised patients.
 For people with weakened immune systems and patients undergoing bone marrow transplants, common viruses can quickly become life-threatening.

 More than 70,000 hematopoietic cell transplants (HCT, or bone marrow transplants) are performed each year worldwide, most frequently to treat patients with certain cancers of the blood and bone marrow, or to address genetic diseases.
 Due to chemotherapy and the immune suppression associated with HCT, patients are highly susceptible to viral, bacterial and fungal infections.
 These complications are a significant cause of morbidity and mortality in the months following the transplant, and too often the high risk of infection in the first year after transplant results in patients and their families deciding against having a potentially curative transplant.

 Our goal is to develop safe and effective therapies to protect these patients from the dangers of life-threatening infections so they can remain on the path to recovery.